jacobobryant/biff/slate/source/index.html.md

 Before deploying, you'll create a VM image (via Packer) with `./task build-image`.
 That task will read from `infra/webserver.json`, and it will run the scripts under `infra/provisioners/`.
-If you need to customize the image, you can add more scripts and rerun `./task build-image`.
+If you need to customize the image, you can add more scripts and re-run `./task build-image`.

 After that, you can create a server and deploy your app (via Terraform) with `./task tf apply`.
 You'll need to commit and push first.
 When the server